Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 **Final MS Sql Server query screenshot**
 - Below is a screenshot of a part of the cleaned data in MS Sql.
-You can access the full Power BI project document [here](ISTANBUL%20CUSTOMER%20SHOPPING%20ANALYSIS%20(2021%20-%202023).pbix).
+You can access the complete Power BI project document [here](ISTANBUL%20CUSTOMER%20SHOPPING%20ANALYSIS%20(2021%20-%202023).pbix).

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|
 ![](images/MS_Sql_Query_Screenshot.png)

-You can access the MS Sql Server query file [here](Istanbul_Customer_Shopping_Project.sql)
+You can preview the MS Sql Server query file [here](Istanbul_Customer_Shopping_Project.sql)

 ## Data Modelling